 '''

-sysObjectID OBJECT-TYPE

-SYNTAX OBJECT IDENTIFIER

 ACCESS read-only

 STATUS mandatory

 DESCRIPTION

-"The vendor's authoritative identification of the network

-management subsystem contained in the entity.
-This

-value is allocated within the SMI enterprises subtree

-(1.3.6.1.4.1) and provides an easy and unambiguous

-means for determining 'what kind of box' is being

-managed.
-For example, if vendor 'Flintstones, Inc.'

-was assigned the subtree 1.3.6.1.4.1.4242, it could

-assign the identifier 1.3.6.1.4.1.4242.1.1 to its 'Fred

-Router'."
+"The vendor's authoritative identification of the network management subsystem contained in the entity.
+This value is allocated within the SMI enterprises subtree (1.3.6.1.4.1) and provides an easy and unambiguous means for determining 'what kind of box' is being managed.
+For example, if vendor 'Flintstones, Inc.' was assigned the subtree 1.3.6.1.4.1.4242, it could assign the identifier 1.3.6.1.4.1.4242.1.1 to its 'Fred Router'."

-::= { system 2 }
+::= { system 2 } '''

-'''

-By using sysObjectID the manager will be able to determine any enterprise specific MIBs which must be used to manage the E-MTA.
+By using sysObjectID the manager will be able to determine any enterprise specific MIBs which must be used to manage the embedded MTA.